 There is something about a gray, rainy day that causes you to stop and reflect.
 I know my opinion isn't a terribly popular one, but I stand by it.
 It’s unexplainable – rainy days just feel so peaceful.
 That is of course as long as you don’t have to be stuck in the middle of rush hour traffic.
 Rain by itself is quiet and cleansing.
 In turn it asks that we be still as well and who isn’t in need of a little stillness these days.
 Rain or shine, I always plan to savor the time.

 Most photographers do not feel comfortable in taking photographs in bad weather.
 Yet bad weather sometimes presents the perfect opportunity to get most out of our skills.
-In particular, in the beginning of autumn rain can provide the perfect opportunity to capture wonderful photos.

 Shooting in rain produces dramatic atmosphere and soft romantic scenes.
 Whether you are after lightning strikes or water drops, alone the incredible cloud formations can produce quite exciting and impressive photos.
 Reflections can occasionally produce mirrors or blurs of dancing colors, making the photography in rain beautiful and unpredictable.